 You place a small amount of softened butter into the tray and during the popping cycle the hot air (that passed by underneath) will melt the butter.
 Once all the kernels are popped you can pour the melted butter on the finished popcorn.

 That same butter tray can also be used at the beginning to measure out exactly the right amount of kernels needed per batch.

-Air poppers really are that easy to use.
+Air poppers really are that easy and straightforward to use.
 You couldn’t do it wrong even if you tried!

 Advantages of air poppers over other Popcorn Makers

 There are several advantages to air poppers compared to any other popcorn makers.
 For starters: